6800 Legacy Blvd., Viera/Melbourne, Florida 32940

 The area has a subtropical climate with hot, wet summers and dry, mile winters.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s, 60s and 70s.

-Visit webvesta.com/hic/home.asp for more information.
-Go to tinyurl.com/y3tsrrym for listings.
+Go to www.jackjeffcoat.com/heritage-isle.asp for listings.

 Sticking out into Hurricane Alley, Florida was a land no nation seemed to want.
 Ruled successively by Spain, France, England, and the Confederate States of America, the state had a backwater reputation.
 Other than St. Augustine and Pensacola, there were few cities.
 The area was rural and populated by frontier farmers.